-We have purchased laptops and iPads for students to access in classrooms to assist with research and to access current educational programs.
+We have purchased laptops, iPads and a library of educational apps for students to access in classrooms to assist with research and to access current educational programs.

 We have purchased subject- appropriate diagnostic assessment tools to provide teachers with relevant student data to enable teachers to provide quality individualised learning programs where required.